ruoyann/tp/docs/DeveloperGuide.md

 These settings are stored by `UserPrefs` in the Model.

 Themes are stored as Strings representing the theme name.
+For example, `"default"` represents the default theme.

-The `MainWindow` Ui component is able to communicate with the Logic class to retrieve and write the currently selected themes.
+The `MainWindow` Ui component communicates with the Logic class to read and write the currently selected theme.
-Then, the `MainWindow` will take the stored theme and load the corresponding CSS files to set the colours of the JavaFX app.
+Then, the `MainWindow` takes the stored theme and injects the corresponding CSS file to set the colours of the JavaFX app.

+In the example, `"default"` will be parsed to `ThemeDefault.css`, which is injected into the JavaFX stage.

 The following activity diagram summarizes the process of customizing themes.